 - Discover and evaluate the effects of loss, crisis, and trauma events throughout the lifespan.
-This will be assessed through the narrative interview and the case examples within the in-class exercises throughout the course.
+This will be assessed through the companioning interview and the case examples within the in-class exercises throughout the course.
 (CACREP 2.F.3.g; CMHC C.2.f) - Identify the particular losses precipitated by chronological, situational, and developmental transitions and events of trauma & crisis throughout the lifespan.
-This will be assessed through examinations and case examples throughout the course.
+This will be assessed through discussion boards and case examples throughout the course.
 (CACREP 2.F.2.g, 2.F.3.e, 2.F.3.g) - Research & apply the major theoretical models/interventions of grief, trauma, and crisis.
-This will be assessed through the written examinations, the trauma assessment, and the required narrative interview.
+This will be assessed through case assignments, the trauma assessment, and the required companioning interview.
 (CACREP 2.
 F.5.m)

 - Delineate the operation of an emergency management system within the community.
 This will be assessed through the class assignment that reviews the emergency agencies their roles, responsibilities, and training.
 (CACREP 2.F.5.m) - Observe and assess individual variations to grief reactions including the cultural, ethnic, gender, spiritual, and familial contexts of mourning and the mediating factor of social support.
-This will be assessed through the written examinations, the narrative interview, the stress and social support assessments, and the case illustrations included in the class exercises.
+This will be assessed through discussion boards, the companioning interview, the stress and social support assessments, and the case illustrations included in the class exercises.
 (CACREP 2.F.2.f; 2.F.2.g; 2.F.3.g) - Articulate the journey of reconciliation as understood in the professional research and clinical practice.
-This will be assessed through the written examinations, the trauma assessment, the exploration of technology in reconciliation, and the stress and social support assessments.
+This will be assessed through case examples, the trauma assessment, the exploration of technology in reconciliation, and the stress and social support assessments.
 (CACREP 2.F.1.j; 2.F.2.f; 2.F.2.g; 2.
 F.3.e; F.5.m; CMHC C.2.f) - Utilize an intervention modality that is developmentally appropriate and includes psychological first aid for crisis/trauma intervention and grief counseling with individuals and groups.
-This will be assessed through case examples, application demonstrations, all clinical assessments, the narrative interview, and through the examinations.
+This will be assessed through case examples, application demonstrations, all clinical assessments, and the companioning interview.
 (CACREP 2.F.3.g; 2.F.5.l; 2.F.5.m; CMHC C.2.f) - Apply diagnostic criteria and skills for distinguishing crisis, trauma, and grief and between issues of uncomplicated vs. complicated grief and grief counseling vs. grief therapy.
-This will be assessed through the trauma assessment, the stress and social support assessments, the case examples, and the narrative interview.
-(CMHC 2.F.7.e) - Access professional organizations, journals, crisis management resources, selfcare strategies, and clinical methodologies.
-This will be assessed through the examinations and the class exercises that require students to access grief resources and writings.
+This will be assessed through the trauma assessment, the stress and social support assessments, the case examples, and the companioning interview.
+(CMHC 2.F.7.e) - Access professional organizations, journals, crisis management resources, self-care strategies, and clinical methodologies.
+This will be assessed through the class exercises that require students to access grief resources and writings.
 (CACREP 2.F.1.1; CMHC C.2.k)